-• Provide advocacy, befriending & Emotional support for the victims of violent crime in the support group, Postcode Parents
+• Provide advocacy, befriending & emotional support for the victims of violent crime and serious youth violence

-• Work with Primary schools to provide early intervention for young people to prevent the pressures of postcode rivalry, youth culture, gang culture/affiliation with the Postcode Pen-pals Project
+• Work with schools to provide early intervention for young people to prevent the pressures of postcode rivalry, youth culture, gang culture/affiliation

-• Expose the effects of knife crime (carrying/using a knife or gun/prevention of violent crime) through an installation named The Wake-up Room curated by the Postcode Parents group
+• Expose the effects of knife crime (carrying/using a knife or gun/prevention of violent crime) through an installation named The Wake-up Room curated by Postcode Parents support group

 • Promote social change through active anti-violent crime campaigns

-• Collaborate with external organisations to create safer streets within our community, break the barriers and divisions that cause postcode rivalry and create initiatives that bring communities together to fight against violent crime
+• Collaborate with local, regional and national organisations to create safer streets, break barriers and divisions that cause postcode rivalry and create initiatives that bring communities together

 "I lost my son to knife crime in 2014.
-Enough is enough I don't want another family going through what we have and are still going through" Keeley Burns
+Enough is enough, I don't want another family going through what we have and are still going through"